Pearl Production

 If you’ve ever heard of biwa pearls, you’ll know that they are freshwater pearls from Japan but now they are being produced in China.
 The name for the mussel that produces these pearls is known as the “pond butterfly mussel.”
 According to scientific journals and news articles, 30% of freshwater pearl production comes from this mussel.
 Even though it isn’t native to China, pearl production from this mussel is gaining popularity.
 Next time you buy your biwa pearls, you can think about the mussel where they came from.

 When you think of “hybrid,” you naturally think of cars as there are several of them out on the road these days.
 However, you wouldn’t think that they’d apply to pearl-producing mussels, but that is the truth.
-Chinese pearl farmers refer to these as “leisure mussels” since they do not have a scientific name assigned to them because they have been crossbred from other mussels (it’s similar to dog breeding; there’s no scientific name for mutts as opposed to purebreds).
+Chinese pearl farmers refer to these as “leisure mussels” since they do not have a scientific name assigned to them.
+People crossbr from other mussels (it’s similar to dog breeding; there’s no scientific name for mutts as opposed to purebreds).

 Pearls Cultured in the “Fireball” Way